RoadieHQ/marketing-site/content/docs/getting-started/create-admin-group/index.md

 4. Import both group and user entity definitions to your Roadie instance
    1. Navigate to `https://<your-tenant>.roadie.so/catalog-import` and input the path to the entity definitions file(s).

+Once they are all imported, you should immediately see non-admins being prevented from accessing settings pages.